ITU-BDSA23-GROUP15/Chirp/docs/report.md

 ![Illustration of auto deploy](figures/Autodeploy.png){height=300px}

 When a push is made to the main-branch a workflow deploying the application to our Azure server is started.
-The workflows first tasks builds the application, installs ef-tool and creates a migration bundle with the ef-tool.
+The first tasks in the workflow builds the application, installs ef-tool and creates a migration bundle with the ef-tool.
 This is then uploaded.

 A new task is then created that downloads the application and migrations bundle.
-The workflow then logs in to Azure and applies the bundle to our application through a connectionstring.
+The workflow then logs in to Azure and applies the bundle to our application through a connection string.
 Lastly the application is deployed to Azure using an Azure-webapp-deploy-action.

 \newpage